Foil Pack Italian Chicken and Veggies is a no-mess dinner that’s quick to prep. It’s perfect for busy nights or campfire cooking!

 Ingredients

-• 1 green bell pepper thinly sliced
+• 1 green bell pepper very thinly sliced

-• 1 yellow onion cut into rings
+• 1 small yellow onion cut in half and very thinly sliced

 • 1 large carrot cut into matchsticks